Stuycs-K/project03-final-10-watkinsg-velazquezi/DEVLOG.md

 worked on the proposal and talked about the pacing of how we will do our assignment Updated the network file with methods in order to make sure it compiles and added some code to the client to make it connect to the server

-### 2024-01-05 - Brief description
+### 2024-01-05 - Client recieving / sorting
-Expanded description including how much time was spent on task.
+Worked on the variables the client uses to recieve the data from the server, and starting to work on how to make the seeds work with bogosort

 ### 2024-01-08 - Brief description
 Expanded description including how much time was spent on task.